MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

 > *Instructions for: [Azure Information Protection client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client)*

 > [!NOTE]
 > This article is for versions of the Azure Information Protection scanner that are earlier than version **1.48.204.0** but still in support.
+To upgrade earlier versions to the current version, see [Upgrading the Azure Information Protection scanner](./rms-client/client-admin-guide.md#upgrading-the-azure-information-protection-scanner).
 >
 > If you are looking for deployment instructions for the current version of the scanner, which includes configuration from the Azure portal, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner.md).